-Allegheny Bancshares Inc. Announces Third Quarter 2019 Financial Results
+Allegheny Bancshares Inc. Announces First Quarter 2020 Financial Results

-Pendleton Community Bank, an independent community bank since 1925, currently has seven full-service financial centers located in the West Virginia communities of Franklin, Moorefield, Marlinton, Petersburg, Beckley, Mount Hope, Oak Hill and two in the Virginia community of Harrisonburg.
-Pendleton Community Bank also has a Loan Production office in Wardensville, WV that will soon open as a full service facility and a mortgage division of Pendleton Community Bank headquartered in Harrisonburg, VA.
+Pendleton Community Bank, an independent community bank since 1925, currently has ten full-service financial centers, with 8 being located in the West Virginia communities of Beckley, Fayetteville, Franklin, Marlinton, Moorefield, Mount Hope, Petersburg, and Wardensville.
+Two offices and mortgage operation are located in the Virginia community of Harrisonburg, VA.

 Allegheny BancShares, Inc., Completes Acquisition of Bank of Mount Hope, Inc.